Effect of pressure on crystallization in lithium disilicate glass

 Lithium disilicate glass

 "The crystallization of a Li₂Oʺ2SiO₂ (LS₂) glass subjected to a uniform hydrostatic pressue of 4.5 or 6 GPa was investigated up to a temperature of 750 degrees C. At a pressure of 4.5 GPa crystal of lithium disilicate crystallizes from the glass while at 6 GPa, the densified glass crystallizes to a new high pressure form of lithium silicate.
 The crystal growth rate curve shifts to higher temperatures with increasing pressure.
 Change in the net value of viscosity at high pressure is believed to be responsible for the observed shift.
-The structure of the processed samples and the new high pressure crystalline phase were investigated using XRD, TEM, IR, Raman and NMR spectroscopy"--Abstract, leaf v.
+The structure of the processed samples and the new high pressure crystalline phase were investigated using XRD, TEM, IR, Raman and NMR spectroscopy"--Abstract, page v.

 Materials Science and Engineering

 University of Missouri--Rolla

 Link to Catalog Record

 Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5369381~S5

 Fuss, Tihana, "Effect of pressure on crystallization in lithium disilicate glass" (2004).
 Doctoral Dissertations.
 1552.

 Share My Dissertation If you are the author of this work and would like to grant permission to make it openly accessible to all, please click the button above.